elbosso/expect-dialog-ca/docs/usecases.md

 key file works - the backup file must be immediately destroyed!!

 #### Responding to Certificate Signing Requests
-Responding to certificate signing requests is done by using the script `sign_request.sh`.
+Responding to certificate signing requests is done by using the script [sign_request.sh](../sign_request.sh).
 A Certificate signing request essentially asks a certificate authority to certify the association between a certain private key and whatever claims the CSR holds (canonical name, server adresses, email adresses and so on).